Part #2, Gross-Deutschland Battle Uniforms:

 At the base of his shoulder boards, Oberfeldfebel Schwappacher wears the standard white cloth strip (in this case twine) which destashed the Pz.Gr.Rgt.
 “GD” from the Pz.Fus.Rgt.
 “GD” who wore a Res strip.

-Schwappacher wears the standard Heer “Sturmgesshutz” uniform with white Waffenfarben Soutache sewn around the Collar Litzen mounted on panzer-style packing.
+Schwappacher wears the standard Heer “Sturmgesshutz” uniform with white Waffenfarben Soutache sewn around the Collar Litzen mounted on panzer-style backing.
 He has metal divisional ciphers on his shoulder insignia.
 The standard BEVO style Heer National Eagle insignia has been replaced by a custom embroidered version just above Deutsche Kreuz in Gold.

 The black chord holds his command whistle.
 In period photos, Oberfeldfebel Schwappacher wears the Einheitsfeldmutz 43, with mosquito netting over it, but in battle, he likely wore a standard Stahlhelm.